StephenShamakian/OpenIDConnectAuthenticationProviders/readme.md

 ## Installation, Configuration and Usage
 ### Installation:
-I had all kinds of problems getting this extension to work.
+I had all kinds of problems getting this customized AzureAD extension to work.
 Sadly it wasn't as easy as stated on the [Octopus Documentation page](https://octopus.com/docs/administration/server-extensibility/installing-a-custom-server-extension).
-I had to write a custom PowerShell script that copied the .dll's it needed to function from the Octopus install path.
+I had to write a custom PowerShell script that copied the .dll's it needed to function from the Octopus install path into the Octopus CustomExtensions path.

 1. At the root of this repo there is a PowerShell script named "Update-OctopusReferences.ps1".
 Place this in the CustomExtensions folder located here "_%ProgramData%\Octopus\CustomExtensions_" on your Octopus Server.
 Also make sure the file paths listed in this PowerShell script at the top are correct.
-This Powershell script will basically copy a few .dll dependencies from the root Octopus Server install folder to this "_CustomExtensions_" folder to allow the modified AzureAD extension to run without erroring out.
+This PowerShell script will basically copy a few .dll dependencies from the root Octopus Server install folder to this "_CustomExtensions_" folder to allow the modified AzureAD extension to run without erroring out.
 2. Build the code in this fork using the documentation listed [here](https://octopus.com/docs/administration/server-extensibility/customizing-an-octopus-deploy-server-extension).
 3. Copy the newly built dll file named "_Octopus.Server.Extensibility.Authentication.AzureAD.dll_" to the "_%ProgramData%\Octopus\CustomExtensions_" location on the Octopus Server.
 Along side the above PowerShell script.
 4. Stop the Octopus Server service.